 TYRA-300 is a small molecule commercialized by Tyra Biosciences, with a leading Phase II program in Metastatic Transitional (Urothelial) Tract Cancer.
-According to Globaldata, it is involved in 1 clinical trial, which is ongoing.
+According to Globaldata, it is involved in 2 clinical trials, which are ongoing.
 GlobalData uses proprietary data and analytics to provide a complete picture of TYRA-300’s valuation in its risk-adjusted NPV model (rNPV).
 Buy the model here.

-Tyra-300 is under development for the treatment of metastatic urothelial carcinoma of the bladder and urinary tract and solid tumors.
+Tyra-300 is under development for the treatment of metastatic urothelial carcinoma of the bladder and urinary tract, solid tumors and achondroplasia.
 The drug candidate acts by targeting fibroblast growth factor (FGF) receptor 3.
 It is being developed based on SNAP platform.
 It is administered by oral route.

 Tyra Biosciences Overview

-Tyra Biosciences (Tyra) is a precision oncology company.
-It design and develop cancer drugs.
+Tyra Biosciences (Tyra) is a precision oncology company that design and develop cancer drugs.
 It is investigating Tyra-300, an FGFR3 (fibroblast growth factor receptor 3) inhibitor targeting bladder and solid tumors.
-The company is also evaluating FGFR2 small molecule inhibitor for the treatment of bile duct and solid tumors; FGFR3 (ACH) program against achondroplasia; an RET-specific inhibitor for lung and thyroid cancer; and FGFR4-specific inhibitor liver and solid tumors.
+The company evaluates FGFR2 small molecule inhibitor for the treatment of bile duct and solid tumors; FGFR3 (ACH) program against achondroplasia; an RET-specific inhibitor for lung and thyroid cancer; and FGFR4-specific inhibitor liver and solid tumors.
 It utilizes SNAP, a proprietary in-house discovery engine to discover and develop molecular structures for cancer.
 Tyra is headquartered in Carlsbad, California, the US.

 For a complete picture of TYRA-300’s valuation, buy the drug’s risk-adjusted NPV model (rNPV) here.